Well-being and Health Outreach Ambassadors

 Get to know more about our current cohort of Well-being and Health Outreach Ambassadors (WHOAs).
 This group of undergraduate students is dedicated to spreading awareness of important college health topics among the student community through outreach events and special projects, including tabling at the USC Farmer’s Market.

-Read through to learn more about each ambassador, listed alphabetically by first name.
+Learn more about each ambassador, listed alphabetically by first name.

 Aaryan Midha (he/him) is an undergraduate student at the University of Southern California pursuing a B.S. in health promotion and disease prevention and a minor in addiction science.
 At USC, Aaryan co-founded SeeCing a Path Forward for Diabetes, an organization that teaches how to intervene during hypoglycemic attacks, raise awareness of diabetes, and prevent the onset of diabetes in Los Angeles communities.
 Aaryan is also Co-President for USC Kidney Disease Screening and Awareness Program, a non-profit dedicated to fighting kidney diseases by raising public awareness and promoting the early detection of chronic kidney disease.
 He is also involved with Blueprints for Pangaea, a nonprofit with the mission of addressing health disparities through the distribution of healthcare resources on a local and global level.
 In the future, Aaryan hopes to obtain a progressive master’s degree in global medicine.
 In his free time, Aaryan volunteers at Children’s Hospital Los Angeles and enjoys playing tennis, swimming, editing for the Daily Trojan, and spending time with his friends and family.